jinwen-yang/cuPDLP.jl/README.md

-# cuPDLP
+# cuPDLP,jl

-Part of the code utilize https://github.com/google-research/FirstOrderLp.jl which originally stated Apache-2.0 as its license
+Part of the code utilize https://github.com/google-research/FirstOrderLp.jl which originally stated Apache-2.0 as its license.

 ## Setup